manofgod747/Psychology/README.md

 ### Sason
 # Psychology

+## Sanity

+The healthy mind knows it is eternal

+Aside from this, it knows nothing

+Death is an open door

+It brings end to beginning

 ## Psychopathy is norm

 The probability that you or the next person suffers psychopathy is 100%